 JoinSplitSig is instantiated in § 5.4.5 'Ed25519' on p.
-63.
+65.

 If nJoinSplit is zero, the joinSplitPubKey and joinSplitSig fields are omitted.
-Otherwise, a transaction has a correct transaction if and only if transaction has a correct transaction in transaction has a correct transaction if transaction has a correct transaction in transaction has a correct transaction in transaction has a correct transaction in transaction has a correct transaction has a cor
+Otherwise, a transaction has a correct transaction if and only if transaction has a correct transaction if transaction has a correct transaction if and only if transaction has a correct transaction has a correct